slimcdk/smart-home-modules/mains-light-controller/readme.md

-# Ceiling Light Controller
+# Mains Light Controller

-This component fits the general ceiling light socket in Denmark.
+This component can control any loads of mains voltage up to 10A.
+Requires constant power and sensing line (100-230VAC).

 <hr>